nezaboodka/reactronic/README.md

   - **Reaction** - an operation that is called automatically in response to changes made by a transaction;
   - **Cache** - a computed value having associated code block that is called on-demand to renew the value if it becomes obsolete.

-Below is quick example and the detailed description of each concept.

-### Quick example

-Here is an example transaction and reaction:
+Here is an example observable object, transaction and reaction:

 ``` typescript
 class Demo extends ObservableObject {